Silmaen/VoxelWorld/README.md

     * Some features will not be available with this renderer
 * `Vulkan` - Use Vulkan 1.3 (you must have Graphics device that supports it)

+## Coding Style

+The section [coding style](doc/CodingStyle.md) describes the guidelines to follow in the development.

 ## Dependencies

 ### Dependencies manager